Greenock: Shipbuilding

 In the early 17th century, the first pier was built in Greenock.
 Shipbuilding was already an important employer by this time.
 The first proper harbour was constructed in 1710 and the first well-known shipbuilders, Scotts Shipbuilding and Engineering Company, was established the following year.
 It gained numerous contracts with the Royal Navy from 1806, building ships such as Glasgow.

 In 1967 Scott's was merged with Lithgows (founded 1874, later the largest privately owned yard in the world) the same year becoming Scott Lithgow, which was later nationalised as part of British Shipbuilders in 1977.
 From 1800 to 1980 many thousands of people worked to design, build and repair ships.
 The reduction in shipbuilding in the 1970s and 1980s meant that none of these companies are still trading.

-Greenock Shipbuilders included: Scotts, Browns, William Lithgows, Fergusons, Head the Boat Builder (lifeboats).
+Greenock Shipbuilders included: Scotts, Browns, William Lithgows, Fergusons, Steeles and Head the Boat Builder (lifeboats).
 Other marine engineering related companies included engine-makers – Kincaids, Scotts, Rankin and Blackmore (which included the Eagle Foundry) – ship repair (Lamonts) and Hasties for steering gear.
 Yacht builders included Adams and McLean (at Cardwell Bay).
 Other yards included Cartsburn, Cartsdyke, and Klondyke – all of which closed during the 1970s and 1980s due to competition from South Korea and Japan.

 Part of the site of the Scott's yard, is now an EE call centre, and the Kingston Yard was redeveloped for housing.
 Shipbuilding is now continued at Ferguson Marine Engineering in nearby Port Glasgow, after Ferguson Shipbuilders was taken over by Jim McColl and began modernisation.

 Ship repair work continues at the Garvel Drydock in Greenock's Great Harbour.

 The Inchgreen Drydock was opened in 1964 as one of the largest in the world at 305 m long and 48 m wide.
 It was used to re-fit the RMS Queen Elizabeth, and to fit-out the QE2.
 In 1966 it came under the nationalised Clydeport, which was privatised in 1982 and in 2003 was sold to Peel Ports of The Peel Group.
 They subsequently operated the drydock as part of their Cammell Laird shipbuilding subsidiary.
 Peel Ports put the drydock on the market for a lease in 2014, and Jim McColl opened discussions on leasing the dock to expand Fergusons' shipbuilding, but nothing came of the negotiations.
 On 1 May 2017, Clydeport stated that the drydock cranes are to be demolished.
 In November 2021 it was announced that the dock had been leased to Atlas Decommissioning as a site for breaking up marine vessels.